 The iSTOXX Global Diversity Enhanced Impact Select 30 Index tracks the performance of 30 liquid stocks with low volatility and high dividend yield.
 The components are selected from a pool of leading companies in terms of workforce diversity and discrimination policies.
 Industry and country neutrality filters are applied in the selection process to ensure diversification.
 Companies who are non-compliant with Global Standards Screening (GSS) or are involved in Controversial Weapons activities, as identified by Sustainalytics, are excluded.
-Additionally, the Coal sector (ICB Code 1771) and the Tobacco sector (ICB Code 3785) are excluded.
+Effective up until September 2020 review, additionally, the Coal sector (ICB Code 3785) are excluded.
+Effective with September 2020 review, additionally, the Coal sector (ICB Code 60101040) and the Tobacco sector (ICB Code 45103010) are excluded.